OledDisplay/AnglonegurRef/README.md

 Frenskibot isa program that writes conspectuses based on the Prosveta history book.
 Materials to generate conspectuses without the use of this program are included in this dev build.
+This is a dev build, so debugging info will be outputted in the terminal while generating.

 Usage guide:
 In orther to combat the device limit on the Prosveta site, the program is build to extract the whole textbook in one sitting (to be contained localy), so find time to do that upon initial usage.